jnduli/blog_jnduli.co.ke/content/drafts/tech_lead.rst

 - I have to plan for the future and this isn't as clear as I thought it'd be.
 - I need to support decisions that I make with evidence or something.
-- I need to learn a whole host of skills that I've ignored for a while.
+- I need to learn a whole host of skills that I've ignored for a while especially the soft ones.

-It's overwhelming and I'm trying to figure things out and research how to do this and be better efficient.
-I think this is because I've focussed a lot of time in improving my workflow geared to code contributions and I don't know much about how to effectively work with a team beyond explaining what challenges I have, how I'm working on them and how I should proceed.
+It's overwhelming, but slowly becoming bearable.
+I'm figuring things out and finding out how to become a better tech lead.
+I think this is because I optimized for different skills when I was just an IC, this being finishing out clearly defined tickets and having a point person I could always look to for clarification (Goodhart's law).
+The skills don't exactly match for the tech lead role, where while I do still churn out code, this isn't the best use of my time, and I should work on better planning and architecture, figuring out technical problems and how to fix them.
+Sometimes I need help from other teams and here's where the soft skills bit comes, where I should be able to explain why I need their help and see we can get a consensus that said task is important.

-I now have to be aware of other's challenges, try to understand these and get a feel of where they're coming from and what solutions they're making.
+I also have to be aware of other team's challenges and see where we can help/improve.
+This means participating in meetings, contributing to design docs and reviewing more things than I'm usually used to.

 Some of the things I've done to help with this is:
 - I've scheduled a daily task in my daily management tool (tasklite add